76interactive/c5_ajax_form/README.md

 ### Installation
 * Download repository as .zip
 * Add the `form` directory in your package `/packages/nameofyourpackage/blocks`.
-* If you want to use this block within your package add the following code:
+* If you want to use this block within your package add the following code in the on_start method of your package controller:

 ```
     $environment = \Environment::get();